mirontoli/chuvash-dict/WindowsStore/README.md

 The app is published on [Windows Store](http://bit.ly/ZQ2fDM).
 An early preview of the app can be seen on [youtube](http://www.youtube.com/watch?v=W6q8hrTL69M).
 The main focus for this app is an explorative learning.
 You browse the word tiles and get translations for the words you like.

+## Graphical profile ##
+The app uses the colors of the [Chuvash Flag](http://en.wikipedia.org/wiki/Flag_of_Chuvashia).
+The two main colors are used:

+- Yellow #fffe00
+- Purple #cb0000

+The symbol is the letter Ă (capital A breve) which is an additional letter in the [Cyrillic Chuvash Alphabet](http://en.wikipedia.org/wiki/Cyrillic_alphabets#Chuvash) and is one of the most common letters in Chuvash.
+The font face for this symbol is Arial Bold.

 ## Release 1 (2013-05-10) ##

 - Initial Release with basic tiles